Ian Swales: Political career

 Shortly after the 2010 election, Swales became an active member of the Public Accounts Committee, which sits twice a week and scrutinises all public expenditure.
 In June 2014, Swales resigned from the Committee, citing frontbench commitments.
 He also sat on the Welfare Reform and Finance Bill Committees, and campaigned against tax avoidance.
 After his prominent role on the Public Accounts Committee, Swales was promoted to Liberal Democrat Treasury Spokesman.
+He rebelled against the Conservative/Liberal Democrat government on university tuition fee increases, welfare issues including the "bedroom tax" and in August 2013 the proposal to take military action in Syria.

 In July 2014, Swales announced that he was standing down as an MP at the 2015 general election, for "personal reasons".
 In January 2015, he was made Parliamentary Private Secretary to Vince Cable, who at the time was Secretary of State for Business, Innovation and Skills.

-In October 2021, after the murder of David Amess, Swales revealed that he stood down because of a 2014 incident in which two men entered his constituency office claiming to know where he lived and threatening to kill him.
+In October 2021, after the murder of David Amess, Swales revealed that he stood down partly because of a 2014 incident in which two men entered his constituency office claiming to know where he lived and threatening to kill him.

 After Parliament

 Following his retirement from Parliament, Swales continued to participate in local industry issues.
 He advised the management of Redcar steel works and in August 2015 joined the Board, becoming Chair, of the Northeast of England Process Industry Cluster (NEPIC), the body that represents companies in the chemical, pharmaceutical, polymer, renewable energy and materials, steel and biotechnology process industries in North-East England.

-In 2016 he received an Honorary Fellowship from the Institute of Chemical Engineers (FIChemE) for his contributions to the chemical industry.
+In 2015 he received an Honorary Fellowship from the Institute of Chemical Engineers (FIChemE) for his contributions to the chemical industry.